 Individual ownership of handheld e-readers is increasing exponentially.
 Limited budgets, accessibility issues, and the failure of many e-readers to meet academic needs prevent academic libraries from adopting them at faster rates.
 Librarians spend a considerable amount of time gathering information about e-readers prior to making an investment.
 This article provides a history of e-reader availability and selection in the United States, information on the challenges that academic librarians face in e-reader selection, and research results of various studies on e-book/e-reader use by students.
 The article reflects on the e-reader evaluation and decision-making process and makes recommendations for investment and training.

 The Reference Librarian

 Wexelbaum, Rachel S. and Miltenoff, Plamen, "Challenges to E-Reader Adoption in Academic Libraries" (2012).
 Library Faculty Publications.
-Paper 20.
+20.